 The process of solving a problem or determining a problem to an issue.
 Troubleshooting often involves the process of elimination, where a technician will follow a set of steps to determine the problem or resolve the problem.

 Computer troubleshooting overview

 Below is a brief overview of the basics of troubleshooting a computer problem.
-Following these steps help identify a problem and helps direct you in finding the resolution to a problem.
+Following these steps can help identify or solve most computer problems.

 Any Error messages?

 Reboot the computer

 If the computer is acting strange, frozen, or encountering errors and can boot, reboot the computer.
 Often rebooting the computer can solve many computer issues.
 We highly recommend not doing any of the steps below until the computer has been rebooted.

 Has any new hardware or software been added?